 Who killed Erin McMenamin in the woods?
-For weeks, this question has been at the center of HBO’s drama Mare of Easttown, which follows Kate Winslet as the small-town Pennsylvania cop assigned to the case.
-Every week new suspects have been explored and dropped.
+For weeks, this question was at the center of HBO’s drama Mare of Easttown, which followed Kate Winslet as the small town Pennsylvania cop assigned to the case.
+Each episode, new suspects were explored and dropped.
 Was it Dylan, Erin’s cruel ex-boyfriend; Kenny, her abusive father; or another perp entirely, like Lori’s quiet brother-in-law Billy, who might have been the father of Erin’s baby?

-Creator Brad Ingelsby always had the ending of Mare of Easttown in mind while he was writing the series.
-Before the show, he had only ever written feature films, so he wanted to make sure he knew where he was going when he tackled Mare of Easttown.
-“I had to know the last scene in the whole series, even before I could write the opening scene,” he explained to Collider.
+Ingelsby always had the ending of Mare of Easttown in mind while he was writing the series.
+Before the show, he had only ever written feature films, so he wanted to make sure he knew where the story was going.
+“I had to know the last scene in the whole series, even before I could write the opening scene,” he told Collider.
 “I have never had that experience on a movie ...
 In these murder shows, you have to stick the landing, otherwise the audience is like, ‘Eh.’”
 He added, “I was just acutely aware that I had to get the ending right.
 I hope we got it right!”

 Ingelsby explained that the inspiration for the show came from an East Coast cop he knew who worked in a small local department.
 For a while, the story was just about Mare as a character.
 “I just was interested in that idea of this small town detective, and Mare, specifically.
 I didn’t know what the story around her was,” he said.
 Once he began adding in Erin’s backstory and characters like Dawn and Helen, though, he realized that “the scope of the story was bigger than I could accommodate in a movie.”
 To him, a seven-episode series was the perfect amount of time to tell the story.